Testing Perimenopause Hormone Levels

 During post-menopause, it is important that you take good care of yourself and see your doctor regularly.

 Perimenopause can be a bit disconcerting for even the bravest of us.
 As we enter this transitional phase, we begin to have strange and uncomfortable symptoms, and oftentimes, we have no idea what is happening to our bodies.
 Just remember that perimenopause is a natural phase- the end of one chapter of your life and the beginning of another.

 Work with your doctor, who can recommend the best course of action for you.
 Depending on your age, this might include testing your estrogen, FSH, and LH levels to confirm that you are nearing menopause.

 Although perimenopause can be an emotional time for some women, there is help.
-Equelle is a powerful and clinically-proven natural remedy for your menopausal symptoms.
-Taking Equelle twice daily can reduce hot flashes, vaginal irritation, and mood swings.
-It also leads to better sleep and less muscle pain.
+Equelle is powerful and helps support general well-being during menopause †.
+Taking Equelle twice daily in as little as 4 weeks can reduce hot flashes, vaginal irritation, and mood swings.
+It also leads to more sleep and reduced muscle aches.
 You deserve to feel good, and Equelle can help you have an easier and happier transition into the new phase of your life!